Communities

 Solutions for the Planet

-The 2021/22 academic year was our eighth year of partnership with Solutions for the Planet.
-Tarmac employees continued to provide mentoring and support to students from schools across the country to turn their big ideas into creative business plans and live projects, generating real solutions to sustainability challenges.
-In addition to the 22 Tarmac employee mentors who worked with schools, Tarmac employees also supported as judges for shortlisting, the regional finals and the national final, held at the Palace of Westminster in July.
+This year saw Tarmac complete its ninth year of partnership with Solutions for the Planet, a sustainability-centred STEM programme for school pupils aged 11-14.
+Tarmac employees continued to provide mentoring and support to students from schools across the country to turn their big ideas into creative business plans and live projects, generating achievable and beneficial solutions for the world’s environmental problems.
+In addition to the 37 Tarmac employee mentors who worked with 19 schools, Tarmac employees also supported as judges for shortlisting, the regional finals, and the national final held at the Palace of Westminster.

 Tarmac Landfill Communities Fund